thatebhj/cmdz/README.rst

 **DESCRIPTION**

-With ``cmdz`` your can have the commands of a irc bot available on your cli.
+With ``CMDZ`` your can have the commands of a irc bot available on your cli.
 Instead of having to join a irc channel and give commands to your bot, you can run these commands on your shell.

-``cmdz`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
+``CMDZ`` stores it's data on disk where objects are time versioned and the last version saved on disk is served to the user layer.
 Files are JSON dumps that are read-only so thus should provide (disk) persistence.
 Paths carry the type in the path name what makes reconstruction from filename easier then